MicrosoftDocs/nav-content/dynamics-nav-app/ui-change-basic-settings.md

 ---
-title: Viewing and Editing Basic Settings in Financials
+title: Viewing and Editing Basic Settings in Dynamics NAV
-description: Learn how to change some of the basic settings in Financials, for example, the Role Center, company, or the work date.
+description: Learn how to change some of the basic settings in Dynamics NAV, for example, the Role Center, company, or the work date.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen